guillainbisimwa/hpnk-indicateurs/Readme.md

 > This project help me to compile daily, weekly and monthly reports, for different departments.

-I created this project to automate data analysis really helped me cut down on times around 10 times faster than before.
+I have created this project to automate data analysis to really help me cut down on times around 10 times faster than before.

 ## Built With